 If high premiums are what’s keeping you from covering your family with life insurance, we can help.
 Money is one of the biggest concerns when applying for life insurance.

 Fortunately, you don’t have to worry anymore.
-We have a couple of tips you can use to help you lasso in lower rates.
+We have a couple of tips you can use to help you get lower rates.

-The best tip we offer all of our clients is to ween yourself off any tobacco.
+The best tip we offer all of our clients is to wean yourself off any tobacco.
 Cigarettes, cigars, chewing tobacco, or anything else.
-Being tobacco free for one whole year will allow you to snag one of the non-tobacco rates, which is going to be half the price of the other quotes.
+Being tobacco-free for one whole year will allow you to snag one of the non-tobacco rates, which is going to be half the price of the other quotes.

 The next thing we suggest our clients do is to get in shape.
 Dragging yourself to the gym or skipping the extra dessert will slim down your waist and slim down your premiums.
 You’ll have more energy and more money in your wallet.

 Not every company has a guaranteed universal life insurance product, but the ones who do are going to have very different premiums and features.
 You can learn more about different top companies by checking out the reviews we have for your reference, such as our Colonial Penn Review.